 The terms 'wellbeing' and 'happiness' are also used in reference to social systems.
-When speaking about the 'public wellbeing' or the 'happiness of the nation' we often aim at the collective level, how well society functions and maintains itself.
+When speaking about the 'happiness of society' (title of this symposium) we often aim at the collective level, how well society functions and maintains itself.
 Propagandists also exploit this ambiguity, in this case as a means to disguise differences in interest between individuals and society.

 In this paper, I focus on the quality of individual human lives.
 As we will see, that is difficult enough.
+The conceptual distinctions presented below are discussed in more detail elsewhere (Veenhoven 2000).